OutSystems/UltimatePDF-ExternalLogic/README.md

 ### Screen to PDF

+1. At the Logic table add a System Event > On Application Ready
+1. Add a call to `OnApplicationReady_UltimatePDF`
 1. Create a Flow named *Print*, if not present
 1. Add an empty screen
 1. Under the Authorization properties, select `Everyone`